Skip to content

 Encourages Ethical Hacking

-Capture the flag exercises teach participants to identify and fix vulnerabilities by utilizing their skills creatively.
-Participation strengthens the organization from the inside out by positively honing their skills, as opposed to black hat hacking.
+Capture the flag exercises teach participants to identify and fix security vulnerabilities by utilizing their skills creatively.
+Participation strengthens the organization from the inside out by positively honing their skills, unlike black hat hacking.

 Mimics Real Cyberthreats